 The Republic of Korea (ROK) has suspended visa-free entry and visa-waiver programmes for 90 countries, including Singapore.
-All short-term visas issued prior to 5 April 2020 will be invalidated.
-Exceptions are granted for specific travellers such as diplomatic and official passport holders, APEC business travellers, short-term employment visa holders, and those already in the ROK.
-New visa applicants will be required to submit documents such as a medical certificate demonstrating the absence of COVID-19 symptoms and an agreement to undergo quarantine measures upon arrival.
+Exceptions are granted for specific travellers such as diplomatic, official and service passport holders, flight attendants, seamen, APEC business travellers, ROK short-term employment (C-4) visa holders, ROK long-term visa holders (issued before 5 April 2020) and those already in the ROK.
+For prevailing entry and visa requirements into the ROK, please refer to the Embassy of the Republic of Korea website.

 - Embassy of the Republic of Korea in Singapore

 - Korea Immigration Service

 - Hi Korea (E-Government website for foreigners by Korea Immigration Service)

 Reciprocal Green Lane for Essential Travel between Singapore and the ROK

 The Reciprocal Green Lane for essential business and official travel between Singapore and the ROK, launched on 4 September 2020, has been suspended for a period of three months beginning from 1 February 2021.
 The Government of Singapore will review the Reciprocal Green Lane arrangements at the end of the suspension period.

 While there may be occasional periods of tension arising from North Korea’s actions, the situation in the country remains calm.
 At times of increased tensions, keep abreast of the news and monitor developments closely.
 Remain vigilant and take the necessary precautions for your personal safety.
 You may also download the free “Emergency Ready App”, released by the South Korean government for more information on local emergency services, hospitals and emergency shelter locations.